Kimmo Virtanen

 What do I do?

 I have experience working in IT for many years and in many different roles.
-Security is one of the aspects that has always been the most interesting for me.
+Security is one of the aspects that has always been the most interesting to me.

 Networks